DarrenYunYuan/COVID-19-pop-outflow/README.md

 This directory saves the project results and figures.

 ### nature_model_submit.py
 This Python scripts is to solve the problem of nonlinear model estimation.
-In this Paper, we proposed 2 types of static models, 6 types of dynamic models, and 4 types of dynamic increased models, and we used LMFIT module to estimate the unknown parameters.
-The models' form are as as following:
+In this Paper, we proposed 2 types of static models(Exponential & Power static Model), 6 types of dynamic models(Exponential-Logistic model, Exponential-gompertz model, Exponential-Richards model, Power-Logistic model, Power-gompertz model, Power-Richards model), and 4 types of dynamic increased models(dF(X|t)/dt), and we used LMFIT module to estimate the unknown parameters.
-***Exponential static Model***
-f(x)=αE